svanlaug/shame-app/README.md

 ## About
   WIP - An app built with React Native where you can send GOT Shame to your friends.
-My primary motivation is to teach my younger brother how to use React Native.
+My primary motivation for this app is to teach my younger brother how to use React Native.

 ## Improvements I'd like to do
 - [ ] Implement the whole thing